 OLS = strong

 The modules 1E and 2E overlap in several areas of their coverage.
 Both courses seek to introduce core aspects of multilevel models as well as covering selected extension topics associated with more advanced specifications.
-1E tries to take a more introductory approach with regard to how statistical models are specified and how multilevel models link with other types of statistical model; 2E goes a little further on statistical details and estimation strategies, and seeks to ground its methodological examples in detailed discussions of research applications.
-Both courses feature software examples but 1E is weighted towards Stata examples, with lighter coverage of R, SPSS and MLwiN; 2E makes most use of MLwiN and R, with some illustration of Stata.
+1E tries to take a more introductory approach with regard to how statistical models are specified and how multilevel models link with other types of statistical model, and it includes some wider topics about strategies for dealing with complex data aside from using multilevel models; 2E goes a little further on statistical details and estimation strategies for multilevel models, and seeks to ground its methodological examples in detailed discussions of research applications.
+Both courses feature software examples but 1E is weighted towards Stata examples, with lighter coverage of R, SPSS and MLwiN; 2E makes most use of MLwiN and R, with some additional illustration of Stata.
 Some students choose to take both courses – if doing so, there will be some reiteration of some content, but there are plenty of detailed materials in both courses that point in different directions.